 - 14.1 Grade Sheet: A grade sheet (Memorandum) will be issued to each student indicating his performance in all courses taken in that semester and also indicating the Grades and SGPA. - 14.2 Transcripts: After successful completion of the total Programme of study, a Transcript containing performance of all academic years will be issued as a final record.
 Duplicate transcripts will also be issued if required after the payment of requisite fee.
-Partial transcript will also be issued up to any point of study to any student on request and by paying the stipulated fee in force. - 14.3 Candidates shall be permitted to apply for recounting/revaluation of SEE scripts within the stipulated period with payment of prescribed fee. - 14.4 The Governing Body of B.E.C (Autonomous) has to approve and recommend the same to Acharya Nagarjuna University for the award of a degree to any student.
+Partial transcript will also be issued up to any point of study to any student on request and by paying the stipulated fee in force. - 14.3 The Governing Body of B.E.C (Autonomous) has to approve and recommend the same to Acharya Nagarjuna University.
+The list of students eligible for award of degree